MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/command-bar-flyout.md

 To proactively show commands, you typically handle the [Click](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) or [Tapped](/uwp/api/windows.ui.xaml.uielement.tapped) event to show the command bar flyout.
 Set the flyout's [ShowMode](/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.showmode) to **Transient** or **TransientWithDismissOnPointerMoveAway** to open the flyout in its collapsed mode without taking focus.

-Starting in the Windows 10 Insider Preview, text controls have a **SelectionFlyout** property.
+Text controls have a **SelectionFlyout** property.
 When you assign a flyout to this property, it is automatically shown when text is selected.

 ### Show commands reactively